Anatolii/Android-CPP-ToolChain-for-Gradle/README.md

-# Gradle cross-platform cpp build plugin
+# Android CPP ToolChain plugin for Gradle

 ## Important information

 This plugin is work in progress, use it for evaluation purposes and on your own risk.
+That is why the plugin is not published on Gradle plugins repository yet.

 ## Description

 [![Build](https://github.com/Anatolii/gradle-cpp-cross-platform/workflows/Gradle%20build/badge.svg)](https://github.com/Anatolii/gradle-cpp-cross-platform/actions)

-Gradle plugin which enables cross-platform compilation of CPP code using new plugins for native compilation.
+Gradle plugin which enables cross-platform compilation of C/C++ code for Android targets using new plugins for native compilation.

-This repository contains code for Android toolchain as example.

-The plugin is built on top of [new C++ plugins](https://blog.gradle.org/update-on-the-new-cpp-plugins).
+The plugin is built as extension to the [new C++ plugins](https://blog.gradle.org/update-on-the-new-cpp-plugins).

 ## Plugin ID